andrevidela/Research-report/Thesis/Introduction.md

 hole : Int
 ```

-If we want to manipulate this value we can, simply because we can treat it as a regular integer
+If we want to manipulate this value we can treat it as any other integer, there is nothing special about it, except for the fact that it comes from a dependent function.

 ```haskell
 checkType : Int
 checkType = let intValue = IntOrString True